Key stage 4 discounting and early entry guidance (2025)

 Exception discounting for science qualifications

-Exception discounting applies only to science qualifications which count in the English Baccalaureate (EBacc).
-Qualifications which count as science in EBacc-related performance measures are detailed on the English Baccalaureate: eligible qualifications list.
-This includes details on the criteria for entering and achieving the science pillar of the EBacc.
+Exception discounting applies to science qualifications that count in the English Baccalaureate (EBacc).
+Qualifications that count as science in EBacc-related performance measures are detailed on the English Baccalaureate: eligible qualifications list.
+This includes the criteria for entering and achieving the science pillar of the EBacc.
+Exception discounting for science qualifications also applies to Progress 8 and Attainment 8.

 The following provides an overview of the exception discounting process.
 Examples have been provided to explain how exception discounting is applied.

-Timetabling of exams means some of these examples may not occur in practice, but are for illustrative purposes.
-The tables show whether qualifications count or not in the school and college performance measures.
+The timetabling of exams means that some of these examples may not occur in practice.
+These are given for illustrative purposes.
+The tables show whether or not qualifications count in the school and college performance measures.

 From 2018, there are 2 science pathways: